Incept5/b2c2-rails-eve/hints.md

 ### Best Practices
 - Use TypeScript DTOs for request/response validation
+- Include Swagger documentation for all endpoints with the `@ApiTags` and `@ApiOperation` decorators and clear descriptions
 - Implement proper error handling
 - Follow existing code style and formatting
-- Document API endpoints with clear descriptions
+- Use both INFO and DEBUG logging levels as appropriate
 - Use meaningful variable and function names
 - Keep modules focused and single-responsibility
 - All entity IDs should use ULIDs (Universally Unique Lexicographically Sortable Identifiers)